 Spill prevention plans outline the appropriate handling and storage (action plan) of potentially harmful substances, and may include preventative maintenance standards and reporting.
-Spill prevention and contingency plans are outlined in the Environmental Protection Act, 1990, O. Reg.
-224/07 and are developed by industries as described in
+Spill prevention and contingency plans are outlined in the Environmental

-O. Reg.
+Protection Act, 1990, O. Reg.
+224/07 and are developed by industries as described in O. Reg.
 222/07, Environmental Penalties.
-This includes, but is not limited to, industrial facilities (Table 1 of the Regulation) and facilities that discharge sewage other than storm water to a watercourse.
+This includes, but is not limited to, industrial facilities and facilities that discharge sewage other than storm water to a watercourse.